project-idx/templates/rust/.idx/airules.md

 ## 2. Project Context

-This project is an application or library built with Rust.
+This project is an application or library built with Rust, designed to be developed within the Firebase Studio (formerly Project IDX) environment.
 The focus is on leveraging Rust's strengths in performance, safety, and concurrency.
 Assume the project uses Cargo for dependency management and builds.

+## 3. Development Environment

+This project is configured to run in a pre-built developer environment provided by Firebase Studio.
+The environment is defined in the `dev.nix` file and includes the following:

+- **Toolchain:** `rustc`, `cargo`, and `rustfmt` are pre-installed.
+- **Build Tools:** A C compiler (`stdenv.cc`) is available.
+- **VS Code Extensions:** The environment includes `rust-analyzer`, `even-better-toml`, `crates`, and `vscode-lldb` for an enhanced development experience.
+- **Workspace Setup:** On creation, the workspace automatically opens `src/main.rs`.

+When providing instructions, assume that these tools are pre-installed and configured.

-## 3. Coding Standards & Best Practices
+## 4. Coding Standards & Best Practices

 ### General
 - **Language:** Write clean, idiomatic Rust.
 Follow the official Rust API Guidelines and formatting conventions (`rustfmt`).